SmBe19/SG002/DOC/AI/Protocol.md

 # Protocol for user AI
-This document explains the protocol used to communicate between the engine and a User AI (UAI)
+This document explains the protocol used to communicate between the engine and a User AI (UAI), sometimes reffered to as `External AI`.

 ## Miscellanious
 User AIs are started in a seperate process.
 Std I/O is used to communicate.
 Thus they can be written in any language.